Rotuma: Geography and geology

 The Rotuma group of volcanic islands are located 646 km (Suva to Ahau) north of Fiji.
 Rotuma Island itself is 13 km long and 4 km wide, with a land area of approximately 47 km2, making it the 12th-largest of the Fiji islands.

 The island is bisected by an isthmus into a larger eastern part and a western peninsula.
 The isthmus is low and narrow, only 230 m wide, and is the site of Motusa village (Ituʻtiʻu district).
 North of the isthmus is Maka Bay, and in the south is Hapmafau Bay.
 There is a large population of coral reefs in these bays, and there are boat passages through them.

 Rotuma is a shield volcano made of alkali-olivine basalt and hawaiite, with many small cones.
 It reaches 256 m above sea level at Mount Suelhof, near the center of the island.
 Satarua Peak, 166 m high, lies near the eastern end of the island.
-While they are very secluded from much of Fiji proper, the large reef and untouched beaches are renowned as some of the most beautiful in the Kingdom of Fiji.
+While they are very secluded from much of Fiji proper, the large reef and untouched beaches are renowned as some of the most beautiful in the Republic of Fiji.

 There are several islands that lie between 50 m and 2 km distant from the main island, but are still within the fringing reef.
 They are: